 I’ve worked in comms since 2001.
-For the first few years I had a had a happy yet cosy time at the BBC.
-I was immensely proud to work there and I was privileged to work on really cool projects with amazing people who were passionate about being part of the BBC’s utterly unique environment.
+For the first few years I had a happy yet cosy time at the BBC.
+I was immensely proud to work there and I worked on really cool projects with amazing people who were passionate about being part of the BBC’s utterly unique environment.
 But it was only when I stepped outside of that bubble that I started to learn about being commercial, profit-focused, and accountable to shareholders and customers.

 What followed was an intensely competitive time when I worked for a number of global corporates.
-My level of seniority grew alongside my knowledge and experience.
-I felt that I achieved ever-more amazing things as I helped those organisations with all manner of comms needs.
-I worked in sectors including banking, hospitality, healthcare, technology and my work encompassed the worlds of print, broadcast, live events, and then stepped into digital.
+My level of seniority grew along with my knowledge and experience.
+I felt that I achieved ever-more amazing things.
+I worked in sectors including banking, hospitality, healthcare, technology.
+And my work encompassed the worlds of print, broadcast, live events, and then stepped into digital.

 And all the time my role was supposed to be pivotal to inspiring tens of thousands of employees at those companies to do their best work.

 Did I inspire?
-I thought so at the time.
+I thought so.
 I understood the theories and the buzzwords, and I had the best intentions.
-But looking back within the context of what I do now I feel as though back then my ability to make great things happen was very possibly limited by the sheer size and scale of where I was.
+But looking back within the context of what I do now I feel as though my ability to make great things happen was limited by the sheer size and scale of where I was.
 Because – for me – it was hard to feel inspired when I was so far removed from the reality of what we did.

 Whereas now in a far smaller more intimate environment – without the large team to back me up and with a finite financial resource to call on – anything is possible.